Can You Obtain Benefits Without a Treatment History?

 If you are supposed to take medication for your condition, do everything you can to acquire the medication and take it as prescribed.
 You may qualify for state or federal assistance to get the needed medication, so find out what options are available to you.

-If you have been denied benefits, need to file an appeal, or if your benefits were canceled, our disability lawyers at Phillips Disability are available to assist you.
+If you have been denied benefits, need to file an appeal, or if your benefits were canceled, our disability lawyers at Dayes Law Firm PC are available to assist you.
 Since the Social Security system can be daunting and the paperwork overwhelming, let us help guide you through the process.
 Schedule your free consultation with one of our disability attorneys today and find out if you are eligible for disability benefits.